Jackson T. Stephens

-Jackson Thomas Stephens (August 9, 1923 – July 23, 2005) was an oilman and investment banker.
+Jackson Thomas Stephens Sr (August 9, 1923 – July 23, 2005) was an American oilman and investment banker.
 He was the CEO of Little Rock, Arkansas-based Stephens Inc., a privately owned financial services company.

 Background

 Stephens was born on a farm near Prattsville in Grant County in south Arkansas, the youngest of six children. and grew up during the Depression.
-Stephens attended the United States Naval Academy, where he met and became friends with a midshipman from Georgia named Jimmy Carter.
+He graduated in 1941 from Columbia Military Academy in Columbia, Tenn.
+Stephens attended the United States Naval Academy, where he met and became friends with future president of the United States, Jimmy Carter.
 Upon graduating he joined the Little Rock investment house Stephens Inc., which his brother W. R. "Witt" Stephens had started in 1933.
-"Forged out of a Bible, belt buckle, and bond business," by 1994 Stephens, Inc., was listed as one of the biggest institutional shareholders in thirty large multinationals including the Arkansas-based Worthen Bank, Tyson Foods, Wal-Mart, and Alltel.
-Stephens was the father of Jackson Stephens, Jr. and Warren Stephens.
+By 1994 Stephens, Inc., was listed as one of the biggest institutional shareholders in thirty large multinationals including the Arkansas-based Worthen Bank, Tyson Foods, Wal-Mart, and Alltel.
+Stephens was the father of Jackson Thomas Stephens Jr and Warren Stephens.